-Actions taken to address the impact of the COVID-19 pandemic in 2020/21:
+Actions taken to address the impact of the COVID-19 pandemic in 2021/22:

-- Co-ordinated response to the pandemic working with Lincolnshire Local Resilience Forum - Review of governance arrangements following introduction of the Coronavirus Act 2020, including introduction of virtual council and other key meetings - Prioritisation of resources to ensure ongoing provision of key services - Development of a Befriending and Community Helpline service to support the most vulnerable, including council tax support discounts. - Reallocation of teams to support COVID-19 response, e.g. Civic, Audit and Policy Teams - Support for local businesses in applying for business rate-payers discounts and business grants payments - Initial response to the pandemic in terms of delivery of critical services, protection of staff, support for community and vulnerable persons, impact on the local economy and financial impacts on the council - Some key meeting such as DMTs were temporarily suspended, until it was practical to restart them - Several HR interim procedures and checklists for managers were introduced to support employees working from home and support their health and wellbeing - Development of activities to support the city and high street, including leading on multi-agency partnership to support high street recovery. - One Council under the Organisational Development pillar we are putting processes in place and revising policies as required in response to COVID-19, particularly around work styles and support for staff and members to ensure we have the governance in place to make sure these new ways of working and new activities are fit for purpose - Implementation of ongoing support for the community and vulnerable persons through working with partner organisations - Re-establishment of committee meetings via electronic means to ensure democratic responsibility - Development of policies and procedures to enable delivery of services, including critical services, whilst ensuring protection of staff and customers. - Transfer of Befriending service to voluntary sector organisations for those requiring it - Ensure processes in place to enable businesses in the city to access support, e.g. Environmental Health Officer utilising legal powers to manage re-opening of businesses under COVID-19 - Management of the financial impacts of COVID-19, including an MTFS review - Performance reporting adapted to identify the impact of the pandemic across all council services and show how individual service areas have responded to changes in demand. - Q4 19/20 Performance report was a review of 19/20 including initial COVID-19 response
+- Co-ordinated response to the pandemic working with Lincolnshire Local Resilience Forum - High levels of social media relating to the pandemic to support residents in knowing what to do, (or not to do), where and when - Review of governance arrangements following introduction of the Coronavirus Act 2020, including introduction of virtual council and other key meetings - Restoration of statutory meetings in public when required, retention of on-line meetings as default method to minimise risks - Development of policies and procedures to enable delivery of services, including critical services, whilst ensuring protection of staff and customers. - Prioritisation of resources to ensure recovery and ongoing provision of key services - Support for local businesses in applying for business rate-payers discounts and business grants payments - Further HR interim procedures and checklists for managers introduced to support employees working from home and support their health and wellbeing - Development of activities to support the city and high street, including leading on multi-agency partnership to support high street recovery. - One Council under the Organisational Development pillar we have put in place processes and revised policies as required in response to COVID-19, particularly around work styles and support for staff and members to ensure we have the governance in place to make sure these new ways of working and new activities are fit for purpose - Implementation of ongoing support for the community and vulnerable persons through working with partner organisations - Ensure processes in place to enable businesses in the city to access support, e.g. Environmental Health Officer utilising legal powers to manage re-opening of businesses under COVID-19 - Management of the financial impacts of COVID-19, including an MTFS review - Performance reporting re-instated for all relevant services, with targets adjusted to reflect the new working environments where appropriate. - Progressing of access to various central funding pots to support High Street recovery including accessing ERDF funding for the Welcome Back project - A full mid-term review of Vision 2025, in particular considering the effect of Covid-19 on the physical and mental heath or residents, and what the council could do through changing strategic priorities to support them.
+Development of a three year action plan for 2022/25. - A full review of all Business Continuity Plans to ensure that new working styles are considered as part of the new norm. - Full roll out of Office 365 and IT equipment to all staff to enable working from home wherever and whenever necessary - Adding a new (temporary) chapter to the Lincoln City Profile to cover data on Covid 19 - Protecting Vulnerable People (PVP) Group commissioned an audit to cover the impact from Covid on PVP/safeguarding.
+(To Audit March 2022)